temporal-lens-team/temporal-lens-server/protocols/PROCESS_COMM.md

 #[derive(Copy, Clone)]
 struct ZoneData {
-    uid: u32,           //A number that uniquely identifies the zone
+    uid: usize,         //A number that uniquely identifies the zone
     color: Color,       //The color of the zone
     start: Time,        //Time when the zone started
     duration: Duration, //The execution time